Meet Our Community

 The KJC’s dedication to recognizing jazz and its important role is most clearly exemplified in its 2015 International Jazz Day celebration.
 Just five days before the planned event, a devastating earthquake hit Nepal, killing nearly 9,000 people and causing massive destruction to homes and UNESCO World Heritage Sites across the country.
 Forced to postpone their event, the KJC mounted a heroic effort to organize another program just three months later.
-With help from the Thelonious Monk Institute of Jazz, the UNESCO Office in Nepal, and the local American Embassy, a rescheduled Jazz Day concert took place on July 30.
+With help from the Herbie Hancock Institute of Jazz, the UNESCO Office in Nepal, and the local American Embassy, a rescheduled Jazz Day concert took place on July 30.
 The event featured American trumpeter and educator Billy Buss, who performed, conducted educational workshops at KJC, and participated in community outreach programs for Nepalis affected by the earthquake.

 Since then, the KJC has made a strong recovery, and continues to host international musicians of note for its regular programs and International Jazz Day celebrations alike.
 In recent editions, the Conservatory hosted musicians from Turin, Italy and presented a weeklong, comprehensive program of events in Kathmandu and Patan that included concerts, workshops, a street art intervention, film screenings and a charity event.

 The KJC continues to thrive under the leadership of Mariano Abello and his dedicated staff.
 International Jazz Day is proud to have KJC as a valued partner each year.